mznaturl1/credit-risk-classification/README.md

 Comparatively, the second model had no improved accuracy performance for high-risk loans, again, 87% of the model's high-risk predictions were accurate.
 However, the balanced accuracy for the second model improved to 99.5%, as opposed to 94.4% for the first model.

 The first model may be good enough for an overall sound credit prediction, but the second model is better in all respects.
 I would recommend using the second model to assess risk levels of new loans.

+** Used stackoverflow to resolve module not found error for imblearn module: 'https://stackoverflow.com/questions/50376990/modulenotfounderror-no-module-named-imblearn'